wuciawe/wuciawe.github.io/_posts/2014-09-17-installing-linux-debian,-arch.md

 ping -c 3 www.google.com
 {% endhighlight %}

+If it fails with `Network is unreachable`, try following:

+{% highlight console %}
+ip link
+dhcpcd ???{current device name}
+{% endhighlight %}

 Then we will create the disk partitions ( Since I have already created disk partitions with GParted, this step is no longer necessary here. ):

 {% highlight console %}